So How Did Fix My Hog Come About?

 We welcome Mike Roen to Fix My Hog.
 Mike has been turning wrenches since an early age.
 He is an accomplished motorcycle racer, technician and has owned his own shop for over 15 years.
 He turns wrenches on Harleys everyday and has agreed to share his experiences with us.
 Watch an interview with Mike here.

-He wrenches, he plays in a band, he goes to welding school(just landed an aerospace job) and still finds time to ride.
+He wrenches, plays in a band, graduated welding school, started his own fabrication shop, Fifth Street Customs, and still finds time to ride.
 Nate Beck will be stopping by from time to time to update us on riding apparel, local rides and cool stuff.